 - It’s Not Serious Study

-Many people are much too apt to dismiss the concept of studying abroad as something unnecessary.
+Many people are much too apt to dismiss the concept of studying abroad as something unnecessary despite being taken care of amenities and study materials like cfa level 1 study material for free.
 At best, they would view studying abroad as just another way of partying when one’s still young and free.

 The truth is that while studying abroad can have its share of partying and fun, it is also about learning.
 In fact, a student tends to learn in more depth when he is exposed to different ways of teaching.
 Studying aboard also opens up one’s mind by forcing them to look at different cultures, languages, and ideas.